kelvinkoon/kelvinkoon.github.io/content/posts/ubc-ece-electives.md

 ## Prologue

 UBC's Electrical and Computer Engineering department offers no shortage of advanced electives for upper year students.
-The vast selection includes computer architecture, power systems analysis, and even quantum computing.
+No more standard time tables to restrict your coursework; your free and advanced electives can be [anyway you want it](https://www.youtube.com/watch?v=atxUuldUcfI).
 As someone who has too many interests, I've worried about fitting all my interests into 12 credits.
 Though I ended up taking more credits than needed, the opportunity to dive into these specialized areas was invaluable to exploring my interests.

 I'll be reviewing the advanced electives I took to provide insight to which electives may (or may not) be suitable for you.
-I'll also briefly touch upon electives I wish I'd taken and what I've heard from other students who've taken them.
-To further preface, my electives were primarily involved with Computer Engineering disciplines despite being in the ELEC program.
+I'll also briefly touch upon electives I wish I'd taken.

 ## Wishlist Electives